-Clause 7.5 states that the contract giver should be responsible for reviewing and assessing the records and the results related to the outsourced activities.
+The contract giver is responsible for reviewing and assessing the records and the results related to the outsourced activities (clause 7.5).

-It is expected that the responsibility for review of the records and results to be specified by contract and should be based on the risk and nature of the service provided e.g.:
+It is expected that the responsibility for review of the records and results be specified by contract and should be based on the risk and nature of the service provided, for example:

-- For contract service providers (e.g. contract calibration services) it would be appropriate for the contract giver to review the available records and data to ensure that the results or work provided meet the requirements of the contract giver's quality system and procedures.
+- for contract service providers (for example contract calibration services) it would be appropriate for the contract giver to review the available records and data to ensure that the results or work provided meet the requirements of the contract giver's quality system and procedures.